Ellotron/war-rig/rules/README.md

 ## Setup

 Place a supply of coloured resource tokens in each location according to the colours printed in that location.
 Place all other tokens and the tech deck where every one can reach them.
+Place the three mission decks and the round and mission counters.
+Place a token on the round counter at the 1 position and the mission counter at the 4 position.

 Decide who will go first, 2nd, 3rd etc and sit by the Home Base with that number.
 Each player starts with the following:

 - 1 empty War Rig chassis in their Home Base
 - 3 faction squad boards in their Home Base each with number token (1-3) to identify it.
 - 1 set of standard issue equipment cards face up in their play area
+- 1 level 1 mission card is dealt to each player

 Assign equipment to your squads in any order by placing numbered tokens on the equipment card that match the squad you want to equip.
 Place your remaining 3 faction squad counters (4-6) in a vacant base.
 These represent the **Lesser Factions**.